On the symmetries in the dynamics of wide two-layer neural networks: Learning the low-dimensional structure of the problem

-\begin{remark} \looseness=-1 The result should still hold for general $\rho$ which are spherically symmetric as long as the Wasserstein GF~\eqref{eq:w-gf} is well-defined but the proof is more technical.
+The result should still hold for general $\rho$ which are spherically symmetric as long as the Wasserstein GF~\eqref{eq:w-gf} is well-defined but the proof is more technical.
 In addition, this result shows that even with more structure than in Lemma~\ref{th:red-d_H}, the dynamics of infinitely wide two-layer networks are still able to adapt to this setting: these dynamics, as well as the learned predictor, can be \textit{fully characterized} solely by the one-dimensional dynamics over the angle $\theta$ between input neurons and $H$.
 This is noteworthy since this angle determines the alignment of the neurons with $H$, and thus measures how much the representations learned by the network have adapted to the structure of the problem.
 Furthermore, as discussed below, this reduction with exact formulas enables efficient numerical simulation in one dimension. \end{remark}

-\citet{daneshmand2022polynomial} prove the global convergence of a reduced one-dimensional dynamics in a context similar to ours but their original problem is two-dimensional and with a choice of activation function that leads to specific algebraic properties.
+Daneshmand and Bach~\cite{daneshmand2022polynomial} prove the global convergence of a reduced one-dimensional dynamics in a context similar to ours but their original problem is two-dimensional and with a choice of activation function that leads to specific algebraic properties.